About us

 About Hjellup Fjordbo

-At Hjellup, Marit and Ola Hjellup live and run a farm with cattle and Boer goats, and have also set up Hjellup Fjordbo as a sideline to the farm.
-The facility at Drivhussletta was built in the winter of 2017 - 2018, and was officially opened on 10 June 2018.
-It consists of five holiday homes, as well as a small service and meeting room with kitchen and toilet facilities.
-A boat harbour was also under construction and should be operational in summer 2018.
+At Hjellup, Marit and Ola Hjellup live and run a farm with cattle and Boer goats, and have also built up Hjellup Fjordbo as an important part of the business on the farm.
+The facility at Drivhussletta was built in the winter of 2017 - 2018, and was officially opened on June 10, 2018.
+It consists of five holiday homes, as well as a service and meeting room with kitchen and toilet facilities.

 The story of the farm Hjellup